 As TIHAN’s Volunteer Coordinator (part-time, 20 hours/week), Dennisse is responsible for recruiting, screening, orienting, placing, supporting, recognizing, and retaining volunteers to carry out the mission and programs of the agency.
 Dennisse works collaboratively with agency staff, volunteers, faith communities, and community groups.
 She can be reached at VolunteerCoordinator@tihan.org and 520-299-6647 ext 206.

 Poz Café Kitchen / Menu Supervisor

-As TIHAN’s Poz Cafe Kitchen/Menu Supervisor (part-time, 20 hours/month), Roy engages congregational volunteers in providing a healthy, nutritious monthly lunch for people living with HIV/AIDS, ensuring safety and compliance with health department rules and regulations.
-He can be reached at email@example.com.
+As TIHAN’s Poz Cafe Kitchen/Menu Supervisor (part-time, 10-20 hours/month), John engages volunteers in providing a healthy, nutritious monthly lunch for people living with HIV/AIDS, ensuring safety and compliance with health department rules and regulations.

 Originally from the Chicago area, Maggie came to Tucson in 1999 to attend the University of Arizona, where she obtained her degree in Psychology.
 She quickly found her niche in the social services sector, and throughout her career has worked for various not-for-profit organizations in Tucson and in Canada.